-Top Tours & Activities in Nuremberg
+Top attractions in Nuremberg

 Once the seat of the Holy Roman Empire, center for Nazi rallies, and trials for their crimes, Nuremberg takes visitors on a tour that spans a millennium of history.
 Though devastated in WWII, the city rose from the rubble and meticulously rebuilt itself again.